ilhan0909/Py.Flask_WebApp/README.md

 # PyFlask WebApp
-Website made using Python and Flask
+Website made from scratch using Python and Flask Framework